 A subject of major interest is a specialization within a general degree program.
-For example, a university might have a degree called “Arts”, but through that program, you could study a number of subjects of major interest, including History, Drama, Economics, English, French, Sociology, Philosophy, etc. Usually you will be asked to choose your “subject of major interest” when you apply for the general degree program.
+For example, a university might have a degree called “Arts”, but through that program, you may study a number of subjects of major interest, including History, Drama, Economics, English, French, Sociology, Philosophy, etc. Usually, you will be asked to choose your “subject of major interest” when you apply for a general degree program.

 You can also have 1 or 2 “minor” subjects of interest, which require fewer course credits.
 For example, you could major in History and complete a minor in Political Science.

 Tutorials are small weekly classes in which teaching assistants (TAs) hold discussions on topics covered in lectures and offer advice for completing assignments and preparing for tests or exams.

 In a first-year course of 300 people, you might expect between 15 and 30 students in your tutorial.